Antonio Brown accuses Bruce Arians of forcing him to play injured

 U.S — Antonio Brown finally broke his silence in the face of the incident that ended his career in the Bucs, claiming the team gave him a “powerful and sometimes dangerous pain reliever” as well as forcing him to play despite knowing he had a serious ankle injury.

-Brown, 33, removed his jersey and gear and walked off the Met Life field in Week 17’s game against New York Jets.
+Brown, 33, removed his jersey and clothing and left the Met Life field in the week 17 game against New York Jets.

 The 7-time Pro Bowl He continued, ensuring that the pain reached a point where he could no longer bear it.